Ultimo (Marvel Comics)

-Ultimo (Note: /ˈʌltɪmoʊ/) is a robot character appearing in American comic books published by Marvel Comics.
-He was once controlled by the Mandarin and has fought Iron Man several times.
+Ultimo (Note: /ˈʌltɪmoʊ/) is a character appearing in American comic books published by Marvel Comics.
+Created by writer Stan Lee and artist Gene Colan, the character first appeared in Tales of Suspense #76 (April 1966).
+Ultimo is a humanoid android, ranging in height from 25 to 60 feet, with immense destructive power.
+After crash-landing on Earth, Ultimo remains dormant for several years until the Mandarin discovers and reprograms him.
+Initially serving as a powerful weapon for the Mandarin, Ultimo has the ability to absorb unlimited energy and adapt to any environment.
+His strength is so formidable that it took the combined efforts of the Avengers and other heroes to defeat him.

 Publication history

-Ultimo made a cameo appearance in Tales of Suspense #76 (April 1966) and its first full appearance was in Tales of Suspense #77 (May 1966), and was created by Stan Lee and Gene Colan.
+Ultimo made his cameo appearance in Tales of Suspense #76 (April 1966), with his first full appearance in Tales of Suspense #77 (May 1966), created by writer Stan Lee and artist Gene Colan.
+He subsequently appeared in several Marvel series, including Iron Man (1968), Iron Man (1998), and Avengers: The Initiative (2007).

-Comic Book Resources rated Ultimo at #10 on their list of "Marvel's 10 Most Powerful Giants," referring to him as "a doomsday weapon created by a long-destroyed alien culture."

 Fictional character biography

 Origin

 Ultimo is a gigantic ancient android of unknown origin who is believed to have been created by an alien race as a doomsday device.
 Ultimo himself once confirmed that his "masters" had not contacted him in "thousands of years", suggesting that he was unaware of his culpability for their demise.

 In the 1840s, Ultimo is traveling through space when he attacks the planet Rajak after perceiving it as a threat, ultimately killing all its people.
 The only survivors, a group of Rajakian merchants who were off planet at the time, lure Ultimo into an asteroid belt, disable him, and allow him to crash-land on Earth.